luk3yx/miniirc/README.md

 ## Working examples/implementations

-There is a working bot and stdinbot (dumps stdin to an IRC channel) on [luk3yx/stdinbot](https://gitlab.com/luk3yx/stdinbot).
+There is a working example and stdinbot (dumps stdin to an IRC channel) on [luk3yx/stdinbot](https://gitlab.com/luk3yx/stdinbot).